skaes/logjam-tools/specs/producer_protocol.md

   millisecond resolution, but it is acceptable for the client to use a timer with second resolution to calculate this value.

-* All multi-byte sequences MUST be transferred in *network byte order* (a.k.a.
+* All numeric multi-byte sequences MUST be transferred in *network byte order* (a.k.a.
 Big Endian; most significant byte first).
+All other multi-byte sequences MUST be transferred in order of appearance (left to right).

 ## Additional information